 New Orleans, LA worked with The Reinvestment Fund to create a Market Value Analysis for its neighborhoods.
 The New Orleans Redevelopment Authority and other local government agencies has used this analysis to inform its affordable housing program design and investments in neighborhoods.
 Specifically, the Authority has used the Market Value Analysis to distinguish the neighborhoods in which to focus on demolishing vacant properties from those in which they should be rehabilitated.
 They have also used the analysis to identify areas where modest city actions could stimulate market-rate reinvestment and areas where deep affordable housing subsidies are needed to anchor and stimulate investment in the neighborhood housing stock.

-- Census data – this website has information about the population of the United States by census tract:https://data.census.gov/cedsci/
+- Census Data – This website has information about the population of the United States by census tract.

-- CPD maps – a mapping tool for generating reports using a variety of HUD data sources:https://egis.hud.gov/cpdmaps/
+- CPD Maps – This mapping tool for generating reports using a variety of HUD data sources

-- Affirmatively Furthering Fair Housing (AFFH) Data and Mapping Tool – this tool uses information from HUD grants to generate maps: https://egis.hud.gov/affht/
+- Affirmatively Furthering Fair Housing (AFFH) Data and Mapping Tool – This tool uses information from HUD grants to generate maps.

-- PolicyMap – this tool has publically available maps which have population information by census tract and the ability to input locality-generated data with the purchase of a subscription: https://www.policymap.com/maps
+- PolicyMap – This tool has publically available maps which have population information by census tract and the ability to input locality-generated data with the purchase of a subscription.

-- Local Housing Solutions’ Housing Needs Assessment Tool – while this tool primarily focuses on jurisdiction-wide data on housing conditions and needs, it includes a number of pre-specified maps that may be helpful in assessing neighborhood conditions.
+- Housing Needs Assessment Tool– This tool from Local Housing Solutions primarily focuses on jurisdiction-wide data on housing conditions and needs, though it also includes a number of pre-specified maps that may be helpful in assessing neighborhood conditions.

-- The Reinvestment fund – market value analysis is a data-based tool to identify different types of real estate markets:https://www.reinvestment.com/policy-solutions/market-value-analysis/
+- The Reinvestment Fund– Market value analysis is a data-based tool to identify different types of real estate markets.

-- Urban Displacement Project – an initiative from UC Berkeley to generate knowledge about policy decisions for more equitable housing development: https://www.urbandisplacement.org/map/sf
+- Urban Displacement Project – This initiative from UC Berkeley is meant to generate knowledge about policy decisions for more equitable housing development.

-- Opportunity360 – a tool for analyzing the barriers to opportunity by census tract: https://www.enterprisecommunity.org/opportunity360
+- Opportunity360– This tool helps analyze the barriers to opportunity by census tract.

-- The Opportunity Atlas – datasets and interactive map that show the nation’s census tracts and key indicators that help identify resource-rich areas: https://www.opportunityatlas.org/
+- The Opportunity Atlas– Datasets and an interactive map show the nation’s census tracts and key indicators that help identify resource-rich areas.